 Summer in Nepal

-Summer in Nepal officially begins in June.
-The air becomes humid and heated.
-Therefore, rain provides relief from the heat.
-In the summer, mornings are frequently clear and it only rains once or twice throughout the day.
-In addition, summer is a fantastic time to travel to Nepal because you may avoid the crowds and expensive peak season rates.
+Summer in Nepal officially commences in June when the air becomes both humid and heated.
+However, this season comes with a silver lining in the form of soothing rain that provides much-needed relief from the sweltering heat.
+During the summer months, the mornings often greet you with clear skies, and rainfall typically occurs only once or twice throughout the day.
+This makes summer an excellent time to visit Nepal as you can escape the crowds and high peak-season rates.

 Best months to visit Nepal in Monsoon: June, July, and August

-Temperatures: During the Summer season the air temperatures range from 19 degrees Celsius to 27 degrees Celsius.
+Temperatures: During the Summer season, air temperatures typically range from 19 degrees Celsius to 27 degrees Celsius.

 Monsoon in Nepal

-The beginning of the monsoon in Nepal, where 60 percent of the annual precipitation pours, is not seen as a better time to go trekking there, but it is one of the best periods to explore the surrounding countryside and main cities.
+The onset of monsoon in Nepal, where an impressive 60 percent of the annual precipitation graces the land, may not be considered the prime time for trekking, but it certainly ranks among the best periods to explore the picturesque countryside and vibrant cities.

 Best months to visit Nepal in Monsoon: June, July, August, and September